top of page

 Installing Pole-Mounted Solar Panels

 Installing a pole mount will require completing some site work and may have more stringent permitting requirements.
 In some jurisdictions, an engineer must specify the foundation details, taking into account soil composition and maximum wind loads.
-Typically, a tractor-mounted auger is the best equipment for digging the narrow hole needed, but they might not perform well in rocky soil.
+Typically, a tractor-mounted auger is the best equipment for digging the narrow hole needed, but it might not perform well in rocky soil.
 The given racking system will have a maximum number of panels, which varies by model.

-Pros And Cons Of Ground-Mounted Solar Panels
+Pros And Cons Of Ground Mounted Solar Panels

-There are some major benefits and drawbacks for ground-mounting PV panels:
+There are some major benefits and drawbacks for ground mounting PV panels:

 No drilling into the roof: Some potential customers are very concerned about creating roof penetrations.
 Perhaps this could void their roof warranty, or they are worried about roof leaks.
-One big plus to ground-mounted systems is that they require no drilling on your roof and, therefore, no roof penetrations.
+One big plus to ground mounted systems is that they require no drilling on your roof and, therefore, no roof penetrations.

-Potentially more efficient: If the roof does not have a good solar resource, solar panels might generate moderately or significantly more energy as a ground-mounted system.
-In this case, it might result in a higher return on investment and be more cost-effective, depending on how much the ground-mount increased the total system cost.
+Potentially more efficient: If the roof does not have a good solar resource, solar panels might generate moderately or significantly more energy as a ground mounted system.
+In this case, it might result in a higher return on investment and be more cost-effective, depending on how much the ground mount increased the total system cost.
 Also, installing a single- or dual-axis tracker can boost solar production.

-Seasonally adjustable: Some ground-mounted systems can be manually adjusted.
+Seasonally adjustable: Some ground mounted systems can be manually adjusted.
 This means that the panels can be at a steeper angle in the winter because the sun is lower in the sky.
 The panels can be at a gentler angle during the summer because the sun is higher in the sky.
 Seasonal adjustments can modestly increase the total solar electricity generation.

 Reduce rapid shutdown requirements: The National Electrical Code (NEC) dictates when rapid shutdown on each panel is required to reduce the shock potential to first responders.
-Typically, ground-mount solar systems do not need to meet the same rapid shutdown requirements, but the interpretation of the laws can vary by region, the layout of the ground mount, and the location of the balance of system.
+Typically, ground mount solar systems do not need to meet the same rapid shutdown requirements, but the interpretation of the laws can vary by region, the layout of the ground mount, and the location of the balance of system.

-Bifacial Solar Panels Can Boost Efficiency: Integrating ground-mounted solar systems with bifacial solar panels can maximize energy generation by harnessing sunlight from both sides, increasing overall efficiency and output.
+Bifacial Solar Panels Can Boost Efficiency: Integrating ground mounted solar systems with bifacial solar panels can maximize energy generation by harnessing sunlight from both sides, increasing overall efficiency and output.
 This is most effective when installing solar panels near reflective surfaces.

-Additional cost: Often, ground-mounted solar systems have a higher upfront cost.
+Additional cost: Often, ground mounted solar systems have a higher upfront cost.
 This is because of the additional racking, permitting, and installation costs.
 Digging holes can require special equipment and even meeting engineering requirements to determine maximum wind loads and soil types.
 In some cases, the racking system does provide an additional benefit, though, like a solar carport.

-Takes up yard space: Typically, ground-mounted solar panels occupy more space than solar PV modules mounted on the roof unless the installer incorporates them with a useful structure, like a trellis or solar carport.
+Takes up yard space: Typically, ground mounted solar panels occupy more space than solar PV modules mounted on the roof unless the installer incorporates them with a useful structure, like a trellis or solar carport.

-Vegetation control: To prevent shading of the solar panels, it is still critical to control vegetation for ground-mounted solar.
+Vegetation control: To prevent shading of the solar panels, it is still critical to control vegetation for ground mounted solar.
 For example, it is not recommended to plant trees or allow tall vegetation on the south side of the solar panels because this will decrease solar energy production.
 Even tall grass can hinder total system output.

-Are PE stamps required to permit a pole-mounted solar system?
+Are PE stamps required to permit a pole mounted solar system?

-If a Professional Engineer (PE) stamp is required for pole-mounted solar systems, it can vary depending on local regulations and building codes.
-In many jurisdictions, projects that involve structural engineering elements, such as pole-mounted solar systems, may require the involvement of a licensed Professional Engineer.
+If a Professional Engineer (PE) stamp is required for pole mounted solar systems, it can vary depending on local regulations and building codes.
+In many jurisdictions, projects that involve structural engineering elements, such as pole mounted solar systems, may require the involvement of a licensed Professional Engineer.

 A PE stamp issued by a licensed Professional Engineer indicates that the design and installation of a structure comply with relevant engineering standards and regulations.
 It provides assurance that the structure is safe and meets the necessary requirements.
-To determine whether a PE stamp is required for a pole-mounted solar system, it's essential to check with local building authorities, permitting offices, and relevant codes and regulations in the specific jurisdiction where the installation is planned.
+To determine whether a PE stamp is required for a pole mounted solar system, it's essential to check with local building authorities, permitting offices, and relevant codes and regulations in the specific jurisdiction where the installation is planned.

 GreenLancer specializes in solar engineering reviews.
 Our network includes Professional Engineers licensed in all 50 states.

-Rooftop Vs. Ground-Mounted Solar Panels
+Rooftop Vs. Ground Mounted Solar Panels

 Solar companies can provide critical information to help solar shoppers make informed decisions.
 Explaining the pros and cons of ground mounts and determining if your client will benefit from this mounting option is critical.

 Don’t let design and engineering hurdles deter you from installing ground mounts.
-GreenLancer's network of design and engineering professionals are specialists in all types of solar projects, including ground-mount design.
+GreenLancer's network of design and engineering professionals are specialists in all types of solar projects, including ground mount design.
 Connect with a rep today!

 bottom of page